 Many thanks to Wyatt and Lisa McCrea for donating and hosting this event at the beautiful Joel McCrea Ranch on their big outdoor screen.

-Also, a huge shout out to Wayne Shipley and Dan Searles and all involved in the making of Bill Tilghman for donating ALL the proceeds from this event to go directly to Johnny Crawford and his wife Charlotte, to help them battle Johnny’s Alzheimer’s disease.
-As many already know, Johnny is in an assisted living home and requires around-the-clock care.
+Also, a huge shout out to Wayne Shipley and Dan Searles and all involved in the making of Bill Tilghman for donating ALL the proceeds from this event to go directly to Johnny Crawford and his wife of 26 years, Charlotte Samco, to help them battle Johnny’s Alzheimer’s disease.
+As many fans already know, Johnny is currently living in an assisted living home and requires around-the-clock care.

 Just some of the cast members from Bill Tilghman and The Outlaws who attended the Pre-Release party and West Coast Premier: Darby Hinton, Lana Turner, Robert Carradine, Johnny Alonso, Eliza Kelley and High Chaparral‘s Don Collier, who drove from Arizona to be here.
 Bruce Boxleitner was the very first to tell organizer Darby, “sign me up!”